balt-opi/dpob-dashboard/_pages/dpob_introduction_page.md

 </div>

 <div class="footer">
   Data is updated accordingly.
-For more information please visit the About the Data page at the end of the dashboard or click the icon.
+For more information please visit the About the Data page at the end of the dashboard.
 </div>